 - Collaboration with the Florida Police

-- Florida UFSD Guidance Services which can assist students with issues concerning: suicide prevention, substance abuse, peer mediation and/or conflict resolution.
+- Florida UFSD support services (i.e. school psychologists, school social worker, school counselors) which can assist students with issues concerning: mental health (including suicide prevention), substance abuse, peer mediation, and/ or conflict resolution.

 Florida Union Free School District encourages students to report school violence and any symptoms of potentially violent behavior to counselors, principals, student coordinators, psychologists, and teachers or any other mentor without fear of retaliation by communicating this to all students at the beginning of the school year and periodically throughout the school year as appropriate.